devgato/UptoStream_Android_Phone_And_Tablette/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

-## Donations (Optional)
+## Donations (Optional) :clap:

-If you enjoyed this application, you can give me a cup of coffee :)
+If you enjoyed this application :heart_eyes:, you can give me a cup of coffee :coffee:

 My Bitcoin Adress: